 Oil major BP (BP) appeared front and centre in the investing news earlier this week.
-The company announced a headline grabbing asset write-down, which it will book in its 2Q20, that could top $17,500m.
+The company announced a headline grabbing asset write-down, which it will book in its 2Q20, that could top $17.5B.
 That came on the back of it lowering its average price forecast to $55 per barrel out to 2050.
 That is around $20 per barrel lower than its previous baseline figure.
 It sees demand reduction from COVID-19 and a shift to renewable energy as being the main drivers of that shift.

 At first glance, none of that looks particularly good for those mulling an investment here.
 I suppose the first place to start is with the dividend.
 At the risk of stating the obvious, a reduction looks a bit more likely now.
 I doubt that comes as much of surprise to anyone, but it’s worth pointing out nonetheless.
 Indeed, the last time I covered the stock I made the value case irrespective of a cut.
 Despite the price of oil rallying since then, the shares remain rather subdued.

 Anyway, back to the dividend, which is in a more precarious spot due to the company’s debt load.
 In terms of the numbers, this is what BP is looking at.
-A $17,500m asset write-down would lower its shareholder equity to around the $70,000m area or so.
-With net financial debt clocking in at around $55,000m, that implies a current gearing level of around 45%.
+A $17.5B asset write-down would lower its shareholder equity to around the $70B area or so.
+With net financial debt clocking in at around $55B, that implies a current gearing level of around 45%.
 That is way above the company’s target range of between 20% and 30%.

-From what I can see, the company has received around $3,000m of that so far in terms of hard cash.
-Quick maths suggests there is $12,000m to go, though the timing of the actual cash inflow is obviously uncertain.
+If we throw cash from asset disposals into the mix, there is a pathway for BP to reduce gearing while still paying its current dividend.
+The company has announced just over $10B worth of divestments since the start of FY19; that is out of a planned total of $15B by mid-2021.
+From what I can see, the company has received around $3B of that so far in terms of hard cash.
+Quick maths suggests there is $12B to go, though the timing of the actual cash inflow is obviously uncertain.
 On that basis, I think there’s still a chance that management will soldier on without a dividend cut, but let’s see.
 It certainly wouldn’t come as a surprise if it happened.

 The way I say it, the best way to think about a long-term investment here is to use mid-cycle conditions.
-For instance, BP posted $25,700m in cash from operating activities last year, while underlying replacement cost profit clocked in at $10,000m.
+For instance, BP posted $25.7B in cash from operating activities last year, while underlying replacement cost profit clocked in at $10B.
 I have the latter figure worth around 50¢ per share, equivalent to an earnings yield of around 12.5% based on the current stock price.
 That was in a mild low-$60s per barrel Brent crude price environment.

-Even if you factor in slightly higher levels of actual depreciation, it strikes me that BP is still a $12,000m profit business at circa $60 Brent.
+Not that long ago, BP saw itself throwing off circa $14B in free cash flow this year under its $55 per barrel reference conditions (real terms, 2017).
+That was based on annual capital spending in the $15B region.
+The above cashflow figure, plus reductions in Gulf of Mexico spill payments, explain most of that figure.
+Even if you factor in slightly higher levels of actual depreciation, it strikes me that BP is still a $12B profit business at circa $60 Brent.
 COVID-19 has clearly wrecked that price environment for now, but this is pretty much in line with how the company sees the next thirty years in terms of oil prices.